NotroDev/SkEditorPlus/README.md

 # 🐧 Linux?

-I'm sorry, but I'm not able to release SkEditor+ without rewriting it to another framework or language that I know less.
-You can try using e.g. [Wine](https://www.winehq.org/), but I can't officially  support it.
+I'm sorry, but I can't release SkEditor+ without rewriting it to another framework or language I know more undersized.
+You can try using something like [Wine](https://www.winehq.org), but I can't officially support it.

 # 🔧 Tech stack

-SkEditor+ is written in WPF, C#, using HandyControls to frontend and AvalonEdit to editor.
+SkEditor+ is written in WPF, C#, using HandyControls to frontend and AvalonEdit to the editor.

 # 📣 Spread the word!